 I write these words so that those who come after me will know what I was.
 It has been foreseen that there will be a cycle of great catastrophes that will only end when the world we as Wizards know passes from memory into rumor and from rumor into myth.
 All we can do is prepare to become nothing more than a child’s bedtime story.
 Into these tomes I am scribing all my knowledge in the hopes that one day my art will be restored.”

 Wizards use small wooden blocks (standard Jenga blocks) to represent the elemental forces that they are manipulating.
-Each tower comprises 3 different elements of the wizard’s choosing when the tower is purchased.
-Each tower is built by rotating layers – a layer of 3 blocks of the same element, a second element set across that, and the third element crossing over the second.
-This series is repeated five times for a total of 15 layers, alternating directions, of 3 blocks each for a total of 45 blocks per tower (plus one additional row on top of the tower called a cap).
-Wizards draw blocks from these towers and arrange in them patterns as dictated by the magical sigils they have collected in order to charge their personal foci with the given spell.
+Each Tower comprises 3 different elements of the wizard’s choosing when the Tower is purchased.
+Each Tower is built by rotating layers – a layer of 3 blocks of the same element, a second element set across that, and the third element crossing over the second.
+This series is repeated five times for a total of 15 layers, alternating directions, of 3 blocks each for a total of 45 blocks per tower (The top layer is called the Cap and can not be drawn from).
+Wizards draw blocks from these towers and arrange in them patterns as dictated by the magical sigils they have collected in order to charge their personal Foci with the given spell.
 Blocks must be drawn one at a time and then placed in the pattern before another block can be drawn.

 Each Wizard may only cast from one tower at a time so choosing which combination of elements are going to be used often dictates what spells can be cast at any given moment.
 Casting elements are recorded on the Wizard’s character sheet a tower can be made of any three elements they have learned.